How to Treat Eczema from the Inside Out

 If you think Candida may be the cause of your eczema, you can take this simple quiz to find out.
 Effectively treating Candida involves stopping the yeast overgrowth, restoring the good bacteria that usually keep them in check, and healing your gut so that Candida can no longer enter your bloodstream.

 If you have been frustrated by your doctor’s approach to your or your child’s eczema, I hope this article gives you hope that there is another solution, and the motivation to take action.
 I do understand that identifying these root causes and making dietary and lifestyle changes to overcome them is a longer term solution.
-That’s why next week, I’ll be writing about how you can ease eczema symptoms in the immediacy and address the environmental factors that contribute to them in a follow-up article.
-Make sure you sign up for my free weekly newsletter so you don’t miss it!
+That’s why in my follow-up article, I write about how you can ease eczema symptoms in the immediacy and address the environmental factors that contribute to them.